 115.86(d) The RIDOC PREA policy discusses that the review team will consider whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse.
-Also they will consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; gang affiliation; or other group dynamics at the facility.
+In addition, they will consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; gang affiliation; or other group dynamics at the facility.
 They will examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse and assess the adequacy of staffing levels in that area during different shifts.
-The RIDOC review team will assess whether monitoring technology should be deployed or augmented to supplement supervision by staff.
-The Warden/designee shall prepare a report of the Sexual Abuse Incident Review Report to the Director of Corrections, the ADIO and the Agency PREA Coordinator.
+The